ManuelHettich/koi_snlp/SS21/Project/ReadMe.md

 You can skip the fine-tuning part by setting the same global variable TRAIN=False and running the same command.
 In this case, only the calculation of the final accuracy value will be executed (warning: can take a very long time).
-The fine-tuned model for this part is expected to be stored in the local folder `./roberta-trained` The full Humicroedit dataset is expected to be stored in the local folder `./data`
+The fine-tuned model for this part is expected to be stored in the local folder `./roberta-trained` The full Humicroedit dataset is expected to be stored in the local folder `./data` s.t. the test dataset for subtask 2 can be found at `./data/subtask-2/test.csv`.

 By running the following command, a specific example will be taken from the test dataset and the prediction of the loaded fine-tuned model will be compared to the ground-truth:

 `$ python3 test.py`

-The fine-tuned model can be found here: [Link](https://uni-bielefeld.sciebo.de/s/2gb0amFEwcBFVGn)
+The fine-tuned model can be found here since the file size was too big for the LernraumPlus: [Link](https://uni-bielefeld.sciebo.de/s/2gb0amFEwcBFVGn)

 Required Python Libraries: